James Moore Goode: Personal life

 Goode died at a hospital in Washington, D.C., on December 12, 2019.

 Awards and legacy

-In 2006, Goode donated a collection of photographs to the Thomas Balch Library from the 18th and 19th century.
+In 2006, Goode donated a collection of photographs to the Thomas Balch Library from the 18th and 19th centuries.

 In 2015, Goode was awarded the Visionary Historian Award from the Historical Society of Washington, D.C.

 In 2017, Goode was awarded the District of Columbia's Lifetime Achievement Award in Historic Preservation.